AZBevier/sims/SEL32/taptools/README.md

            auto execute file.
 It is a MPX blocked file where the first word of each 768 char block contains 0x0003f3b8.
 It can be read using the deblk utility in the taptools directory.
-           The following diagnostic fileis on the tape are written to files named diagfileNN where NN is relative file number on the tape.
+           The following diagnostic files on the tape are written to files named diagfileNN where NN is relative file number on the tape.
 These records are all multiple of 768 bytes each and contain binary programs.